 The blocked skin pore also results in the hair follicle to become inflamed which produces a whitehead.
-In case the blocked pore is closer to the pore then it develops into a blackhead.
+In case the blocked pore is closer to the hair pore, it develops into a blackhead.

 Pimples are also a type of acne which are normally seen as swollen reddish spots that usually have a white center, which has an inflamed or infected hair follicle pore.

 These are the commonly known factors that may make you more vulnerable to develop acne:

 - Stress – Studies have shown an increase in the severity of acne during a stressful period.

 - Dietary habits – Research has shown that there are various dietary factors (such as carbohydrate-rich and dairy products) such as chips and bagels that may trigger an acne outburst.
 Chocolate has also been proven to increase the severity of acne.